Panasonic TZ200 vs Sony A6000

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TZ200 does not feature such an accessory-socket.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic TZ200 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the TZ200 and A6000 can be found, respectively, in the Panasonic TZ200 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic TZ200 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.